 Again no, we don’t reserve items.
 We may be able to hold an item temporarily if you need to go and get more money, however we will put the item back for sale if you do not collect in promptly (normally 30 minutes).

 How do I pay?

-With cash as we don’t have EFTPOS.
+CASH ONLY, as we don’t have EFTPOS.
 And we don’t accept IOU’s, livestock, veges or gold coins (well, fake gold coins).

 Anything else we need to know?